13 Awesome Pontoon Boat Accessories

 - Time: 1 hour

 I think the perfect solution for this problem is a cigarette lighter powered spotlight.
-Just plug it in and you’re ready to navigate safely.
-This one is incredibly bright and has great reviews, it also uses a special bulb that makes it impervious to shock, so you don’t have to worry about it rattling around in the boat storage for a year before use.
+Just plug it in and you're ready to navigate safely.
+This pontoon boat must-have is incredibly bright and has great reviews.
+It also uses a special bulb that makes it impervious to shock, so you don't have to worry about it rattling around in the boat storage for a year before you actually use it.

 - Cost: $50

 There are a million rod holders on the market and they are all pretty similar, but this one is specific to pontoon boaters.
 It's made to mount on the rail of your pontoon's fencing.
 I like these rod holders because they come out from the boat a little so you aren't bumping into the rods as you walk around the stern area of the toon.

 It's inexpensive, made of durable metal with no plastic and gets great reviews.
 The only caveat is that I wouldn't use these for saltwater fish or salmon as they aren't sturdy enough.
 They'll be fine for kokanee, walleye, trout, panfish, bass and just about anything else.
 While you're in a fishing state of mind, check out the cool Better Boat rod holder cutting boards.

 - Time: 10 minutes